 July 1759: The keel of the Victory, a first rate ship of the line, is laid down, in seven parts initially, at Chatham Dockyard.
-Her cost in modern money equates to around £46.5 million – A bargain compared to the £1bn T45 Desroyers in the modern day Royal Navy…
+The cost in modern money equates to around £46.5 million.

-23rd April 1765: 6 years, and around 6000 trees later, she was launched but moved to the Medway as part of a reserve fleet.
+7th May 1765: 6 years, and around 6000 trees later, Victory is launched but moved to the Medway as part of a reserve fleet.

 March 1778: Victory is commissioned to celebrate the Annus Mirabilis (year of miracles) of 1759, where the British managed a string of military victories over the French.

-May 1778: She becomes the flagship of Admiral Augustus Keppel, in command of the Channel Fleet.
+May 1778: Victory becomes the flagship of Admiral Augustus Keppel, in command of the Channel Fleet.

-July 1778: The First Battle of Ushant: Keppel’s fleet of around 30 ships engaged a French fleet of 29, at Ushant.
+July 1778: The First Battle of Ushant: Keppel’s fleet of around 30 ships engages a French fleet of 29, at Ushant.

-December 1781: The Second Battle of Ushant: Victory is now the flagship of Vice-Admiral Richard Kempenfelt.
-Whilst flying his flag in the Victory, she takes part in the Second Battle of Ushant.
+December 1781: The Second Battle of Ushant: Victory is now the flagship of Vice-Admiral Richard Kempenfelt who, whilst flying his flag in Victory, takes part in the Second Battle of Ushant.
 12 British ships captured 15 French transport ships and around 1500 soldiers and seamen.

 October 1782: Victory becomes the flagship for Admiral Richard Howe, famous for his role in the Battle of Quiberon Bay in 1759.
 He also commanded the British fleet during the Glorious First of June in 1794.
 In 1782, Howe was tasked with ensuring the safe arrival of transport ships to Gibraltar, carrying supplies for the fleet.
 A number of Howe’s ships were forced in to the Mediterranean by strong currents, and the Franco-Spanish fleet followed them from Algeciras.
 The British regrouped East of Gibraltar and eventually managed to deliver all supplies safely.
 As they left Gibraltar the Spanish fleet followed and HMS Victory took part in the Battle of Cape Spartel.
 This was an indecisive battle and Howe sailed back to England afterwards.